 Keep stirring occasionally as the lotion cools.
 It may take several hours for your lotion to fully set up.

-Leucidal Liquid SF is used at a rate of 2 to 4%.
-That means for every 100 grams of ingredients in your recipe, you’d use 2 to 4 grams of Leucidal Liquid SF.
-This recipe weighs 120 g so I add 5 grams of preservative.
+A 1% usage rate means that for every 100 grams of ingredients in your recipe, you’d use 1 gram of Geogard ECT.
+This recipe weighs 120 g so I add 1 gram of preservative.

-If you don’t wish to use any type of preservative, keep your lotion in the refrigerator and use it up within one to two weeks.
+If you don’t wish to use any type of preservative, keep your lotion in the refrigerator and use it up within one week.

 Spoon your lotion into a jar or other storage container and you’re done!